Last Overall Update: 1/30/19

 - Lots of bug information.
 Do you have a bug you need identified?
 Ask What’s That Bug?

-- A document whose purpose is to help you understand land status.
+- A document whose purpose is to help you understand land ownership.
 Has links to GPX files which are the boundaries of various areas.

 - BLM New Mexico Maps